uiowa/uiowa/README.md

 Example: `blt recipes:multisite:init --site-uri mysite.com`.

 ## Databases
 Use [SequelPro](https://www.sequelpro.com/) to manage your local databases.
+You can connect via localhost using the credentials set when installing MariaDB.

 ---